Taking online voice lessons is a great opportunity to develop a new skill, or brush up on your singing.

 You can learn to sing well in either position.
 Your instructor will guide you through proper posture seated or standing so that you can support your voice and sing with freedom.

-Remember to always have your music printed out and in a 3-ring binder (or PDF reader) so that you can find it easily and communicate with your teacher.
+Remember to always have your music printed out and in a 3-ring binder (or other method that lies flat) or on a PDF Reader so that you can find it easily and communicate with your teacher.

 You’ll then put your music just to the side of your camera using your music stand.
 Either side is ok.